Uywen/Hyperion-Code-Review/README.md

-with a prompt asking the user what word they would like to encrypt.The answer to the users request will be displayed in the console of the browsers which can be accessed using ctrl + i and the developer tools will appear then click on the console ribbon and the answer will appear
+with a prompt asking the user what word they would like to encrypt.The answer to the users request will be displayed in the console of the browsers which can be accessed using ctrl + i and the developer tools will appear then click on the console ribbon and the answer will appear.

+The user needs to use node js to debug in the console.
+Using a code editor of their choice.

+Section B